jnny/NSF-WINS-Getting-Started/README.md

 * [Altermundi:](https://www.altermundi.net/) Based in Argentina, Altermundi provides tools for communities to build networks.
 Heads up Libremesh and other associated projects like Altermap.

-* [Sudomesh:](https://sudoroom.org/wiki/Mesh) A project by the Sudo Room hackerspace, Sudo Mesh is building the People's Own Network in Oakland, CA.
+* [Sudomesh:](https://sudoroom.org/wiki/Mesh) A project by the Sudo Room hackerspace, Sudo Mesh is building the [People's Open Network](https://peoplesopen.net) in Oakland, CA.

 * [Reseau Libre:](https://wiki.reseaulibre.ca/) The successor of Ile Sans Fil in Montreal, Reseau Libre builds and maintains a community wireless network in downtown Montreal.